Hidde ter Avest: International career

 Ter Avest was a member of the Netherlands U17 national team beaten on penalties by England in the final of the 2014 UEFA European Under-17 Championship.

 Style of play

-A right-back known for his strong personality, Ter Avest possesses a solid individual technique and pace.
-Adept in defence, he can advance play and man-mark.
-His prowess in aerial duels also allows versatility, enabling him to perform effectively as a centre-back.
+Ter Avest is a right-back who combines technical skill with physical pace.
+He is capable of defending in man-marking schemes, contributing to the attack, and playing as a center-back due to his aerial ability.